Bulletin #2517, Maine Maple Tours: Guidance During COVID-19

 - Provide a handwashing station at the entrance and at a few locations around the sugarhouse.

-- Use these designs for building a low cost ($20) handwashing station.
-If that is not possible, provide hand sanitizer.
-Customers should be instructed to wash/sanitize hands before entering that space, and before consuming any food products.
+- Customers should be instructed to wash/sanitize hands before entering that space, and before consuming any food products.

 - Identify surfaces that visitors are likely to touch frequently (tent posts, baskets, bench edges, etc) and clean and sanitize (if possible) on a set schedule using an approved sanitizer.
 Bathroom facilities should be sanitized on a regular and frequent schedule.